JeffHing/angular-cabinet/README.md

-CabinetDirective is a directive which can be used to create a variety of user interface components that share a simple trait: show content when a trigger is invoked.
+CabinetDirective is a directive which can be used to create a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.

 The goal of cabinetDirective is to make it easy for you, the front-end developer, to create your own user interface components rather than use off-the-shelf components.
-By creating your own components, you can easily adapt your components (or create new ones) in response to ever-changing user interface requirements.
+By creating your own user interface components, you can easily adapt your components (or create new ones) to meet the demands of changing user interface requirements.
 As such, CabinetDirective does not provide a UI style, but rather provides the structure and behaviors needed to implement a component.
 You provide the CSS.